dbalatero/monster_mash/README.markdown

 Known Issues to Solve
 ---------------------
 * Given this DSL, how does one document the API methods they implement using it?
+* default blocks cannot inherit more than one level deep

 Example Projects using monster_mash
 -----------------------------------